the Heavy Grail

 K2 This minimalist textured white over machined aluminum pairs perfectly with anything.
-It makes a particularly striking match with a pink switch plate.
+Option for a pink or white switch plate.
+Rear cover plate is texture white.

 Aperture This unique metallic gray textured powder coat over machined aluminum is similar to the type used on some limited-edition Leica cameras and other high-end photography equipment.
-Comes with a textured black rear cover plate.
+Comes with a black switch plate.
+Rear cover plate is texture black.

 Sunset Blvd This matte (very faintly textured) pink over machined aluminum has a satisfyingly chalky pastel look.
 It is very challenging to apply and often requires multiple coats (hence its higher price), but the result is dreamy.
-(Note: Sunset Blvd and the Norbauer Pink switch plate color are similar but distinctly different shades of pink, so a white plate is recommended as a pairing for Sunset Blvd.)
-Comes with a textured white rear cover plate.
+Comes with a white switch plate.
+Rear cover plate is texture white.

 Veracity Steel Hefty stainless steel meticulously hand-polished in the heart of Los Angeles by skilled metal artisans.
 (Like any hand-polished stainless piece, microscopic polishing lines will be visible up close at certain angles in bright light, but I work with a firm that gets the parts as close to a true mirror as humanly possible.)
 The Veracity option nearly doubles the weight of the Grail.
-Comes with a textured black rear cover plate.
-We can optionally arrange to have a Veracity Steel housing powder coated with one of the finishes above rather than polished (email for details).
+Comes with a black switch plate.
+Rear cover plate is texture black.

-The Heavy Grail comes in two different variants, one supporting the HHKB Pro 3 Classic series (the current, USB-C form sold by Topre/Fujitsu), and one version of the Grail that supports the HHKB Pro 2 (legacy, USB Mini) series.
+The Heavy Grail comes in two different variants, the HHKB Pro 3 Classic series (the current, USB-C form sold by Topre/Fujitsu), and one version of the Grail that supports the HHKB Pro 2 (legacy, USB Mini) series.
 I'm phasing out Pro 2 support since Topre no longer makes that version, and only a few units in that variant remain.
 Note that the Pro 3 version of the Heavy Grail can also technically house a PCB from a "Pro 3 Hybrid" HHKB in addition to the "Classic" models, but with slightly reduced functionality (see next section below).